tintinrevient/playground/javascript/function/README.md

      this.clicked = false;
      this.click = function(){
           this.clicked = true;
-          assert(button.clicked, "The button has been clicked");
+          assert(button.clicked, "The button has been clicked"); // NOT TRUE };
-     };
   }